SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 The emitter locations of white dots on the helix and the activated emitters of red dots over the 10th frame is shown below.

 ![Alt text](https://github.com/SunCCNY/NAIRR-SMLM/blob/main/2DGauss_FFL_LD/Docs/Fig2DGauss_FFL_LD_Benchmark_Frame_10_Emitters.png)

+### Benchmarking and evaluating
+The quality of the reconstructed SMLM can be benchmarked by the UGIA-F [5-7] and UGIA-M [10] estimators that achieve the Fisher information of data movie and single frames, respectively.
+Both UGIA-F and UGIA-M estimators are theoretical estimators.

+The quality metrics of the root mean square minimum distance (RMSMD) [7], RMSMD-P, and RMSE-P [9] are used to evaluate the accuracy of reconstructed SMLM image in comparison with the ground truth emitter locations.

+### Performance of UGIA-F and UGIA-M estimators

 **UGIA-F estimator:** The UGIA-F estimator outputs an SMLM image as shown below.
 Its quality in terms of RMSMD is given in the table below.